Distributed Multi-User Secret Sharing: DSSPs with Nearly Optimal and Optimal Storage Overhead

-together with $m$ copies of $-I_{k\times k}$, each shifted to right one column consecutively.
-We need to show that $\bold{A} $ is non-singular in order to show that the system of linear equations \eq{eq_SO} has a solution.
+together with $n$ copies of $-I_{k\times k}$, each shifted one column to the right, consecutively.
+The goal is then to show that $\bold{A} $ is non-singular, under certain conditions, as specified in the next lemma.
+To simplify such conditions and also for ease of calculation, let $\gamma_i = \gamma^i$, for $i = 1,2,\dots,k$, where $\gamma$ is a primitive element of $\Fq$.